hasmhib/unit2-2024/README.md

 plt.show()
 ```
-In this code, I used Matplotlib and GridSpec to create a comprehensive visualization of sensor data.
-I first retrieve sensor readings using a custom library and calculate statistical values like mean and standard deviation.
-The main plot, spanning a large grid, illustrates the range, mean, and minimum and maximum of combined data from selected sensors.
-This is done using fill_between for range visualization and line plots for mean and extremes, providing a clear visual summary of sensor data over time.
-Additionally, I create smaller subplots for each sensor, plotting their individual readings in different colors and styles for detailed analysis.
-These subplots offer a focused view on each sensor's data.
-The x-axis across the plots is formatted to display time using mdates, makes client easier to visualise the data.
-Finally, I display the entire figure, showing both the overall datas and specific details of the sensors' readings in a unified layout.

 However, for remote humidity, it seems that sensor 3 is broken and not functioning properly.
 Therefore, I calculated range, mean, minimum, maximum and standard deviation of combined data from sensor 1,5 to make teh data more accurate and proper.
 This applies to remote temperature as well.
 For remote temperature, it seems that sensor 0 is broken and not functioning properly.
 Therefore, I calculated range, mean, minimum, maximum and standard deviation of combined data from sensor 2,4 to make teh data more accurate and proper.